Application to be posted in January 2016

 Costs associated with travel, accommodation, subsistence expenses (including meals), insurance and any other miscellaneous items are not covered by the registration fee and shall be borne exclusively by the participant.

-The OECD/NEA awards grants to students from its member countries qualified to participate in this programme.
+The NEA awards grants to students from its member countries qualified to participate in this programme.

 The International Atomic Energy Agency (IAEA) awards financial support to a limited number of professionals from its member states that are eligible to receive financial support under the IAEA Technical Cooperation Programme.

 If you wish to be considered for an NEA grant or IAEA financial support, please provide appropriate information in paragraph VI of the ISNL application form.
-Furthermore, if you are interested in applying for IAEA financial support with respect to your participation in the School, you must submit a separate application form for financial support directly to the IAEA according to the information provided on the following website: http://ola.iaea.org/ola/financialsupportforISNL.html.
+Furthermore, if you are interested in applying for IAEA financial support, you must submit a separate application form for financial support directly to the IAEA according to the information provided on the following website: http://ola.iaea.org/ola/financialsupportforISNL.html.

 The ISNL will take place on the campus of the University of Montpellier located in Montpellier, France.